cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_11.PNG)

-*Figure x: Generating random buffer*
+*Figure 13: Generating random buffer*

 Next, using the this exact piece of [Curve25519 implementation](https://github.com/signalapp/libsignal-protocol-c/blob/master/src/curve25519/curve25519-donna.c), Babuk will generate a public key for the victim from the random buffer using ECDH.